 How To Declare Nested If Statement In C Language?

-The nested If Condition is one of the advanced uses of the If-Else statement.
-In this case, inside of one If or Else block, another If-Else block will be declared.
-The control flow goes like if the outer condition is satisfied, then it will come into the block and check the condition of the inner if-else.
+The nested If Condition is the advanced version of the If-Else statement.
+In this case, inside one If or Else block, another If-Else block will be declared.

 #include